 Blender comes with a fully-fledged built-in compositor.
 This allows you to post-produce your renders without leaving Blender.
 This is great if you are working on your projects and you don’t want to use multiple applications or because you can’t afford them in the first place since Blender is free.

-The compositor comes with an impressive library of nodes for creating camera effects, color grading, and much more. and it can do for compositing images and video files.
+The compositor comes with an impressive library of nodes for creating camera effects, color grading, and much more. and it can be used for compositing images and video files.

 The camera and object tracker includes automatic and manual tracking, powerful camera reconstruction, real-time preview of your track footage, and 3d scene, in addition, to support planar tracking and tripod solvers.